-This action affects only a certain novel or unusual design feature on Bombardier Model BD-700-1A10 and BD-700-1A11 airplanes.
-It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of this feature on the airplane.
+This action affects only a certain novel or unusual design feature on the Textron Model 560XL(XLS+) airplane.
+It is not a rule of general applicability.

 List of Subjects in 14 CFR Part 25

 Aircraft, Aviation safety, Reporting and recordkeeping requirements.